evaera/Cmdr/docs/02-setup.md

 :::info Heads up

-There are plenty of resources available to help you with Cmdr, such as this website and our Discord server, but we've been made aware of a number of DevForum guides and YouTube videos which provide incorrect or outdated instructions.
+There are plenty of resources available to help you with Cmdr, like this website, but we've seen many DevForum guides and YouTube videos which provide incorrect or outdated instructions.

-**We recommend you stick to our official resources, especially if you're new to Cmdr.** If you decide to use unofficial resources, then the level of support we can provide (for instance in our Discord server) is limited.
+**We recommend you stick to our official resources, especially if you're new to Cmdr.**

 :::